Powder Horn (Boy Scouts of America): Medals

 The original Powder Horn medal consisted of the Powder Horn logo suspended from a button catch and hung from the button on the left breast pocket of a Scouting field uniform shirt.

 The new Powder Horn medal consists of a smaller Powder Horn logo mounted on a pin with a butterfly military clutch as backing.
 The pin medal is worn on the left breast pocket flap in the same approximate location as the original hanging medal, near or above the pocket's button.
 Scouters may optionally choose to wear their pin medal as a device or hat pin, per applicable Scouting uniform regulations.

 Nameplate

-Powder Horn participants may be provided a custom nameplate, suitable for wear on any Scouting uniform shirt.
+Some Powder Horn participants were provided a custom nameplate, suitable for wear on any Scouting uniform shirt.

 Belt-buckle

-Powder Horn participants may be given the opportunity to purchase a variety of custom Powder Horn belt-buckles, suitable for wear on any Scouting uniform belt.
+Some Powder Horn participants were given the opportunity to purchase a variety of custom Powder Horn belt buckles, suitable for wear on any Scouting uniform belt.

 Activity uniforms

-Powder Horn participants may be provided one or more custom Scouting shirts, and additional shirts may be available for purchase.
+Some Powder Horn participants were provided one or more custom Scouting shirts, with the possibility of additional shirts available for purchase.

 Skills

-Each Powder Horn course provides an introduction to a variety of high adventure skills, limited only by what is available in the region where the course is being held.
+Each Powder Horn course provided an introduction to a variety of high adventure skills, limited only by what is available in the region where the course is being held.